guironm/crew-center/README.md

 - avoid using context or state management since React Query was enough [done]
 - implement nextjs router [done]
 - Search & filtering [done]
-- Pagination
+- Pagination [done]

 #### Common

-- Schemas & types (using zod) located in a common package used by both the web and api project [done]
+- Schemas and types (using Zod) are located in a common package shared by both the web and API projects. [done]

 ### Design choices

 #### API

-- **Users**: was not sure if this will be used, for now exposed an endpoint to get random users. the users service can work with different random users providers
+- **Users**: I was uncertain if this would be used; for now, an endpoint to retrieve random users is exposed.
+The users service can work with different random user providers.
 - **Employees**:
-  handles employee crud operations
+  Handles employee CRUD operations.
 - **Departments**
-  handles departments crud operations
+  Handles department CRUD operations.

 **schema**
-shared zod schema and infered types.
-DIfferent DTOs for incoming and outgoing data.
+Shared Zod schema and inferred types.
+Different DTOs are used for incoming and outgoing data.

 **validation pipe**
-validates incoming DTOs
+Validates incoming DTOs.

 **custom exception filter**
-handles zod validation exceptions
+Handles Zod validation exceptions.

-The service layer accepts DTOs since we do not have rich domain objects that would warrant a conversion between controller and services layers.
+The service layer accepts DTOs since there are no rich domain objects that would require conversion between the controller and service layers.

 **Repository Pattern**
-supports: in memory and typeORM versions. migration is not setup DO NOT USE **synchronization = true** in production
+Supports both in memory and typeORM versions.
+Migration is not setup DO NOT USE **synchronization = true** in production

 **initial seeding**
 Employees: initial seeding count = 50
 Departments: initial seeding 7 departments

+**Patterns / Principles**
+The code uses DRY and SOLID principles wherever possible, i am not sure it was the best option.
+Mainly used it to handle pagination instead of more abstraction and DI.

+#### Web

+- Best practices were followed as much as possible.

+- React Query was experimented with (needs more work to be fully optimized).

+- Axios was used.

+- Search and pagination were implemented.

+- Subtle animations were added.

+- Next.js Image component was used (could be further optimized).

+- No tests were implemented on the front end.

+- More ErrorBoundary placements could be beneficial.

+**NB**: did not fully configure **env**  properly. not production ready